Urban-Analytics-Technology-Platform/od2net/README.md

 ### View the output

 Let's see which roads are most used.
-Start the web app:
+It's easiest to use the deployed web app at <https://dabreegster.github.io/routing-engines/>.
+Load `$AREA/output.geojson` here.

+Or you can build and run the web app yourself:

 ```shell
 cd viewer